 Our last time out with a pair of wireless cans was a great experience, if a bit daunting.
 The Creative Sound Blaster Recon3D Omega Wireless headset offers a deep and vast audio experience with a ton of options, ways to listen and a software package replete with tuning choices and features to tweak.
 The resulting editorial was extensive as we tried to digest and convey as much as we could.
 Luckily things are a tad simpler with today’s wireless solution.

 The set comes with a pair Vengeance 2000 headphones proper, quick start manual, recycling instructional safety leaflet, Warranty guide, USB charging cable, USB dongle and USB extension cable.
 Those latter two are what comprise your 2-receiving options.
-The headset uses nice large 50mm driver with a 32 ohm impedance.
+The headset uses a nice large 50mm driver with a 32 ohm impedance.
+It has a battery life of 10 hours, and a good frequency response.
 The wireless range maxes at 40ft and the 10hr battery life beats out the Sound Blaster Recon3D Omega headset’s mere 8hr lifespan.

 They’re not bad looking at all in their chrome on black motif with the illuminated blue accents.
 There is a blue LED power indicator light on the left earpiece.
 The omni-directional mic is on a malleable arm so it can be moved and placed according to the user’s preference.
 The mic also flips up out the way nicely.
 In this position,, the mice is conveniently muted.
 It’s a feature we’ve seen on many other headsets like the Sennheiser PC 363D and PC 350E.